pulp/pulp/docs/user-guide/admin-client/authentication.rst

                             in ~/.pulp/admin.conf
       -p PASSWORD, --password=PASSWORD
-                            password for the Pulp server; must be used with --username.
-If used will bypass the stored certificate and override a password specified in ~/.pulp/admin.conf --debug               enables debug logging
-      --config=CONFIG       absolute path to the configuration file --map                 prints a map of the CLI sections and commands
+                            password for the Pulp server; must be used with --username. if used will bypass the stored certificate and override a password specified in ~/.pulp/admin.conf --config=CONFIG       absolute path to the configuration file --map                 prints a map of the CLI sections and commands -v                    enables verbose output; use twice for increased verbosity with debug information

 Pulp Admin client allows the user to specify username and password credentials